• Skip to primary navigation

 • Add the cream cheese cubes, vanilla, and stevia.
 Process until smooth.
 That’s it!
 Your soft-serve ice cream is now ready.
 Divide it into bowls and serve immediately.

-• Using a spatula, transfer the mixture into a square 8-inch pan.
+• Using a spatula, transfer the mixture to a square 8-inch pan.
 Cover with cling wrap, and freeze for one hour.

 • Remove the pan from the freezer.
-Use a spatula to stir the already-frozen edges and bottom into the still-soft center.
+Use a spatula or a spoon to stir the already-frozen edges and bottom into the still-soft center.

-• Cover again, and place in the freezer for two more hours, repeating the process of stirring the ice cream every hour.
+• Cover again, and place the mixture in the freezer for two more hours, repeating the process of stirring the ice cream every hour.

-• The final step is to freeze the ice cream undisturbed for one last hour.
-So for a consistency firm enough to scoop out, you will need to freeze the ice cream for a total of 4 hours, stirring it every hour during the first three hours of freezing.
+• The final step is to freeze the ice cream undisturbed for one hour.
+So, for scoopable consistency, you will need to freeze the ice cream for a total of 4 hours, stirring it every hour during the first three hours of freezing.
+After this one undisturbed hour, you'll be able to scoop the ice cream and serve it.

 Notes